 ⦁ Collective outliers: If a collection of data points is anomalous with respect to the entire data set, it is termed as a collective outlier.

 ⦁ Statistical Method: Identifying an observation as an outlier depends on the underlying distribution of the data.
 Here we focus on univariate data sets that are assumed to follow an approximately normal distribution.
 The box plot and the histogram can also be useful graphical tools in checking the normality assumption and in identifying potential outliers.
 It is common practice to use Z-scores or modified Z-score to identify possible outliers.
 Grubb’s test is a recommended test when testing for a single outlier

 ⦁ Supervised outlier detection: Techniques trained in supervised mode assume the availability of a training data set which has labelled instances for normal as well as outlier class.
-Typical approach in such cases is to build a predictive model for normal vs. outlier classes.
+The typical approach in such cases is to build a predictive model for normal vs. outlier classes.
 Any unseen data instance is compared against the model to determine which class it belongs to.

 We will explore this very important Data Science method in subsequent blogs.

-Blog posted by: Sonali Singh, Data Scientist, Cappius
+Blog posted by Sonali Singh, Data Scientist, Cappius